0x00nullSec/Writeups/SiXeS/SiXeS.md

 If you receive message above, you successfully spawned a reverse connection with meterpreter, which allows us to work very comfortably on the target

-With the followint commands, we can open a shell and use it like we would have ssh'ed into the system:
+With the following commands, we can open a shell and use it like we would have ssh'ed into the system:
 ~~~
 meterpreter > shell
 python3 -c 'import pty; pty.spawn("/bin/bash")'